gstothart/EGI-Psychopy-Python3/README.md

 Module Removed: exceptions.
 class Exception moved to builtins from module exceptions.

-Definition change: inheriting class Exception by class Eggog class Eggog( exceptions.Exception ) -> class Eggog( Exception )
+Definition change: inheriting class Exception by class Eggog. class Eggog( exceptions.Exception ) -> class Eggog( Exception )

 Datatype removed: long int / type(1L).
 Python 3 only supports a single integer datatype (int).

-Datatype change: string to bytes object struct.pack() only accepts int, float or bytes object, as its 2,3,4… arguments.
+Datatype change: string to bytes object. struct.pack() only accepts int, float or bytes object, as its 2,3,4… arguments.
 All strings passed as 2,3,4… arguments to struct.pack() in simple.py and Fastball_st_mem_objects_condition1.py  converted to bytes object using string prefix b or bytes() with utf-8 encoding.